 And we’re not talking about the family-style mound you’d find in a sticky-floored Italian joint.
 This is one of those fancy-restaurant, daintily plated serving sizes.
 If you twirl your fork three times, you’d get it all.
 Don’t believe me?

 But people love it.
 Although I haven’t been to the restaurant myself, I’ve read the endless rave reviews and since there were too many variations for the recipe online, I just had to call the restaurant directly for the recipe.

-And the secret to their famous pasta its simplicity.
+And the secret to the famous Scarpetta’s Spaghetti its simplicity.

-To make Scarpetta’s Spaghetti with Fresh Tomato Sauce and Garlic Basil Oil, you’ll first work the tomato.
+To make Scarpetta’s Spaghetti recipe, you’ll first work the tomato.
 Cut each tomato in half and scoop out the seeds with your fingers.
 You can use plum tomatoes or regular tomatoes, whichever is freshest.
 You want a smooth, intensely flavored sauce…and watery seeds don’t belong.

 The Garlic Basil Oil has just a few ingredients – fresh basil, sliced garlic and chili flakes.

 Infuse the ingredients in hot olive oil and let sit on stove for 20 minutes or more: 10 minutes on low-low-low heat and then 10 minutes off the heat.
 The longer you let it steep, the more flavorful the oil will be.
 You won’t use all of the oil – strain, discard the solids and refrigerate for a few days and use in other recipes.
 Do not store the garlic in oil at room temperature.

 Just before serving, drizzle or toss the pasta with the Garlic Basil Oil.

 Scarpetta's Spaghetti Recipe: Fresh Tomato Sauce and Garlic Basil Oil

 - 4 ripe organic tomatoes preferably plum tomatoes